TMC the metals company Inc. (TMC) Reveals an Earnings Mystery

 TMC’s Market Performance

-TMC stocks went down by -8.41% for the week, with a monthly drop of -16.24% and a quarterly performance of 16.02%, while its annual performance rate touched -73.73%.
-The volatility ratio for the week stands at 6.03% while the volatility levels for the past 30 days are set at 8.84% for TMC the metals company Inc. The simple moving average for the period of the last 20 days is -5.95% for TMC stocks with a simple moving average of -29.67% for the last 200 days.
+TMC stocks went down by -0.76% for the week, with a monthly jump of 0.27% and a quarterly performance of 6.76%, while its annual performance rate touched -67.47%.
+The volatility ratio for the week stands at 9.43% while the volatility levels for the past 30 days are set at 8.95% for TMC the metals company Inc. The simple moving average for the period of the last 20 days is -4.54% for TMC stocks with a simple moving average of -29.16% for the last 200 days.

 Analysts’ Opinion of TMC